LaurentVeyssier/cd0349-adversarial-search/README.md

 ## Synopsis

-In this project, you will experiment with adversarial search techniques by building an agent to play knights Isolation.
-Unlike the examples in lecture where the players control tokens that move like chess queens, this version of Isolation gives each agent control over a single token that moves in L-shaped movements--like a knight in chess.
+This project experiments with adversarial search techniques by building an agent to play knights Isolation that moves in L-shaped movements--like a knight in chess.

 ### Isolation